Telehealth Available

 My background: I became interested in psychology as an undergraduate during a "semester-abroad" spent studying at Hebrew University.
 My semester in Jerusalem coincided with a period of on-going terrorist attacks and I was struck by the seeming resilience of many individuals and society I observed around me.
 I wondered about the sources of this ability to go on in spite of everything, but also wondered what psychological cost of this response.
 I returned to the US determined to study how people cope with on-going difficult and even traumatic situations with the hopes of eventually returning to Israel to apply this knowledge in the service of helping people.

 I am especially interested and passionate about supporting soldiers and veterans integrate their military experiences in a healthy way that helps them move forward with their lives.
 I also work with non-military related distress and trauma, anxiety, depression, adjustment disorders and a range of other life challenges.
-I offer a free initial consultation to determine whether treatment with me is the right fit for you.
+I offer a free initial consultation phone call to determine whether treatment with me is the right fit for you.
 I look forward to speaking with you.

 PhD